 We’ve all read about the “Varsity Blues” college admission scandal.
-More than 50 parents (so far) have been indicted for bribery and fraud while helping their children get admitted to top-ranked colleges.
+More than 50 parents (so far) have been indicted and/or served time for bribery and fraud while helping their children get admitted to top-ranked colleges.
 While these parents went way too far with their efforts, here are ethical ways YOU CAN HELP prepare your student (without risking jail time!).

-Do Have Your Student Take the PreACT and/or PSAT.
+DO Have Your Student Take the PreACT and/or PSAT

 These tests are offered through your child’s school.
 Both provide great practice for the actual ACT/SAT test experience and a good benchmark to find areas of strength or weakness.